 The 2+ hour ride had my adrenaline pumping — but not in a fun or exciting way.
 That horse took me thrashing about through trees, sand, and even a river.
 When the ride was finally over, I called my mom and told her she’d be proud of me.
 “I rode a horse and only cried twice,” I told her.
 Needless to say, if anyone ever asks me to go horseback riding again, be assured, it’s a no from me.

 From a young age (especially during my middle school years) I thought I needed to have everything with me at all times.
-For example, even a walking tour of Chicago had to include a large shoulder bag filled with at least twenty items such as my bible, a full water bottle, an umbrella, a deck of playing cards, two pairs of sunglasses, an electronic Spanish dictionary, and of all things, my retainer in its original case.
+For example, even a walking tour of Chicago had to include a large shoulder bag filled with at least twenty items.
+I brought my bible, a full water bottle, an umbrella, a deck of playing cards, and two pairs of sunglasses.
+I also brought an electronic Spanish dictionary, and of all things, my retainer in its original case.
 Needless to say, by the end of the day, my shoulders were bruised and I knew I had made a terrible, terrible decision.

-After years of ignoring my mom’s suggestions to simplify, today I have finessed my packing list (in a Google doc, of course) and now only take the essentials when I prepare to travel.
+After years of ignoring my mom’s suggestions to simplify, today I have finessed my packing list (in a Google doc, of course).
+I now only take the essentials when I prepare to travel.
 She was right.
 Less is more.

-We spent a month in tsunami camps giving medical aid, setting up a library in a school, helping hand out bananas at food clinics, and working with kids who had been homeless or abandoned.
+We spent a month in tsunami camps helping the survivors of the disaster.
+We gave medical aid, set up a library in a school, helped hand out bananas at food clinics, and worked with kids who had been homeless or abandoned.

 Upon returning to my middle school back in the states, it really hit me just how blessed we are to live here.
-I remember having a very difficult time during our lunch break when I watched kids in America dump half of the food on their trays in garbage cans because they didn’t like the way it tasted.
-I couldn’t help but think of the kids we’d served back in Sri Lanka and how they begged for another banana or a few grapes and I had to turn them away because we had no more food.
+I remember having a very difficult time during our lunch break when I watched kids in America dump half of the food on their trays in garbage cans just because they didn’t like the way it tasted.
+All I could think about were the kids we’d served back in Sri Lanka.
+I remembered how they begged for another banana or a few grapes and I had to turn them away because we had no more food.

-My mom and I have also traveled to Japan and Europe together and each place we’ve been, I’ve learned more and more about the different cultures, religions, foods, and customs of the people who live there.
-Those experiences continue to give me a better perspective of the world around me and help me recognize that often, my “problems” aren’t really problems at all when compared to those in real need.
+My mom and I have also traveled to Japan and Europe together.
+Each place we’ve been, I’ve learned more and more about the different cultures, religions, foods, and customs of the people who live there.
+Those experiences continue to give me a better perspective of the world around me.
+They’ve helped me recognize that often, my “problems” aren’t really problems at all when compared to those in real need.
 I’ve been fortunate to be able to go on several Christian mission trips on my own to places like Bolivia and the Pine Ridge reservation in South Dakota.

 #4 – There truly is no place like Nebraska

 At my elementary school in Crete, Nebraska, each year fourth graders study Nebraska history.
-The summer before I started Mrs. Kalkwarf’s class, my mom thought we should go on a trek through Nebraska to prepare, with several educational stops along the way.
+The summer before I started Mrs. Kalkwarf’s class, my mom thought we should go on a trek through Nebraska to prepare.
+Her plan was to take several educational stops along the way.
 We really had no idea whatsoever where we would go but we just headed west and made it up along the way.

-We took the highway instead of the Interstate, making stops at the Pony Express Museum in Gothenburg, Ole’s Big Game Bar and Grill in Paxton, and we even sipped a sarsaparilla in Ogallala at the Front Street Review.
+We took the highway instead of the Interstate making fun stops along the way.
+Together we visited the Pony Express Museum in Gothenburg, Ole’s Big Game Bar and Grill in Paxton, and we sipped a sarsaparilla in Ogallala at the Front Street Review.
 Then, we ventured north, and drove through seemingly endless miles of rolling Sandhillls.

 It was a trip I’ll never forget.
 We had such a good time exploring our home state, we decided to make our Nebraska road trip an annual event.
 We’ve done something together in Nebraska almost every year since then.

-We’ve stayed at the Olde Main Street Inn in Chadron, climbed Scottsbluff National Monument, learned about the prehistoric animals at Ashfall Fossil Beds, watched the trains at Bailey Yards in North Platte, and hiked at Toadstool Geologic Park.
-We’ve made more than a dozen trips around Nebraska and there is still so much more we haven’t seen.
+Over the years, we’ve stayed at the Olde Main Street Inn in Chadron, and climbed Scottsbluff National Monument.
+Together, we’ve learned about the prehistoric animals at Ashfall Fossil Beds, watched the trains at Bailey Yards in North Platte, and hiked at Toadstool Geologic Park.
+In all, we’ve made more than a dozen trips around Nebraska and there is still so much more we haven’t seen.

 While I have now visited more than half of the states in the U.S., I have such an appreciation for my home state and can truly say there is no place like Nebraska.

 From a young age, my mom always taught me about the importance of the arts.
-I remember her bringing me a book about American artist Mary Cassatt after she’d seen some of her work on display at an art museum when she was on a business trip in Washington, DC.
+I remember her bringing me a book about American artist Mary Cassatt.
+This was after she’d seen some of her work on display at an art museum during a business trip.
 I still have that book on my bookshelf.

 We read the book often at bedtime and several years later, mom took me to a museum where I got to see an original painting by Mary Cassatt.
 Cassatt has always been one of my favorite artists because her artwork, which often features mothers and daughters, reminds me of my mom and myself.
-For that reason, I was thrilled when one of my final projects as a student at the University of Nebraska at Omaha involved presenting a piece of artwork at the Joslyn Art Museum in Omaha.
+I was thrilled when one of my final projects as a student at the University of Nebraska-Omaha involved presenting a piece of artwork at the Joslyn Art Museum in Omaha.

 Even though we didn’t have a lot of money when I was younger, my mom always found a way to take me to live concerts, plays, or musicals, especially when we traveled.

-When I was five, she saved up her money and told me we weren’t going to do Christmas presents that year, but instead, we were taking a trip to New York City.
+When I was five, she saved up her money and told me we weren’t going to do Christmas presents that year.
+Instead, we took a trip to New York City.
 That year, I saw my first Broadway musical, Beauty and the Beast.
-I’ve never forgotten that experience, because it ignited my interest in fine arts.
+I’ve never forgotten that experience while traveling with my mom.
+It was what ignited my interest in fine arts.
 I even played the role of dinner napkin/townsperson in my high school’s production of the Disney classic.

 The summer after my sophomore year of high school, my mom reluctantly agreed to take two friends and me with her on a business trip to Kansas City.
-While my mom worked, my friends and I were allowed to explore some of Kansas City.
-My mom has spent a lot of time in large cities while on business trips and knows they can sometimes be dangerous.
+While my mom worked, she allowed my friends and me to explore some of Kansas City.
+Mom has spent a lot of time in large cities while on business trips and knows they can sometimes be dangerous.
 She gave us very specific instructions on where we could go and what we could do.

 During her lecture on safety precautions, she emphasized that we should always walk with purpose.
 She told us to keep our heads held high, to not be scared, and to make sure we demonstrated confidence.
-While these were great tips to keep us safe and discourage anyone from messing with us, I’ve also come to realize that walking with purpose has an even greater meaning.
+These great tips helped keep us safe and discouraged anyone from messing with us.
+I’ve also come to realize that walking with purpose has an even greater meaning.

 As I have gotten older, I have always kept my mom’s words about walking with purpose in mind.
-I thought those words when I decided what to study in college and when I felt called to go on a mission trip to Bolivia.
-I thought about her instructions when I was walking the streets of Salamanca, Spain, during a study abroad and as I made plans to travel solo to England earlier this year.
+I thought those words when I decided what to study in college.
+And I remembered them when I felt called to go on a mission trip to Bolivia.
+I thought about her instructions when I was walking the streets of Salamanca, Spain, during a study abroad.
+They rang in my mind as I made plans to travel solo to England earlier this year.